-In order to assure accurate, unambiguous and efficient reporting of positions in the field, the ASRC uses a grid coordinate system similar to that employed by the U.S. Army.
+In order to assure accurate, unambiguous, and efficient reporting of positions in the field, the ASRC uses a grid coordinate system similar to that employed by the U.S. Army.
 Since gridded maps are unavailable in large quantities to the ASRC, gridded photocopies of a single original map are used.
-An 8-1/2"x11" acetate overlay with a coordinate grid drawn or photographed on it placed on the original during photocopying so that all the copies carry identical grids.
-Since the use of photocopy maps is the norm, this step poses little inconvenience to the person procur-Using the grid system, a position report accurate to within 70 meters may unambiguously be made with only five figures, and a position report accurate to seven meters may be made using seven figures.
+An 8-1/2"x11" acetate overlay with a coordinate grid drawn or photographed on it is placed on the original during photocopying so that all the copies carry identical grids.
+Since the use of photocopy maps is the this step poses little inconvenience to the person procurnorm.
+Using the grid system, a position report accurate to ing maps. within 70 meters may unambiguously be made with only five figures, and a position report accurate to seven meters may be made using seven figures.
 Although the system is designed for use with maps at a scale of 1:24000 (e.g. the USGS 7.5' topographic quadrangles), it may be used effectively with any kind of map.

 A sample gridded map is attached.
-The hachures on the borders are spaced 500 meters apart and labeled every kilometer. hachures on the map itself are spaced one kilometer apart. that the origin of the grid is always in the southwest corner The overlay is reversible to get the long axis of the north-south or east-west, whichever is more appropriate.
-On the left margin is a box containing the name of the map, which is a letter designating which run of photocopying from which the All maps with the same letter designator map was taken. thereby assured of having the same grid.
-The declination given in the box below the letter designator.
-When the copies are made, the overlay is best placed so that grid north and true north are identical, but this is not absolutely essential. event, the deviation between grid north and magnetic north must be checked for each run of photocopying and noted on sheet.
+The hachures on the borders are spaced 500 meters apart and labeled every kilometer.
+The hachures on the map itself are spaced one kilometer apart.
+Note that the origin of the grid is always in the southwest corner of the map.
+The overlay is reversible to get the long axis of the sheet north-south or east-west, whichever is more appropriate.
+On the left margin is a box containing the name of the map, which is a letter designating which run of photocopying from which the map was taken.
+All maps with the same letter designator are The declination is thereby assured of having the same grid. given in the box below the letter designator.
+When the copies are made, the overlay is best placed so that grid north and true north are identical, but this is not absolutely essential.
+10 any event, the deviation between grid north and magnetic north must be checked for each run of photocopying and noted on each sheet.